 The initiative continues and is open to any and all veterans groups and patriotic organizations.
-Most notably, The American Legion developed and sustained a large program also called Reconnect.
-The Legion recently expanded the program, now called Operation Outreach.
+Most notably, The American Legion developed and sustained a large program called Reconnect / Operation Outreach.

 Operation Outreach establishes stronger ties between the armed forces and U.S. communities, and an opportunity for the Legion to showcase its many programs and services, including the Family Support Network, service officers corps, the Gulf War Task Force and Temporary Financial Assistance.

 While the Legion's National Headquarters has led several Reconnect visits at major military installations, the program's success depends largely on participating American Legion posts throughout the country.
 Operation Outreach visits at larger installations are important for public relations, but the best measure of success is the amount and quality of visits to the thousands of local active military recruiters, National Guard armories and reserve component installations.
 These local military men and women and their families are citizen-soldiers who often live far from larger, more established military support networks.

 Access Granted along with the Operation Outreach DVD is a great tool to solidify the Legion's relationships with the "total force" and can be used in presentations to all sizes of groups.